 Here are some facts to bust some of those myths so that you can get in the kitchen and create these ferments without fear.

-Myth #1.
-Fermented vegetables need to be canned to be safe.
-This myth is perpetuated by cookbooks and preserving books that call for the jars of ferments that you have cultured to be water or pressure canned for “safety.”
+Myth #1: Fermented vegetables must be canned to be safe.
+This myth is perpetuated by cookbooks and preserving books that call for the jars of ferments you have cultured to be water- or pressure-canned for “safety.”

 The truth is, fermented vegetables contain a natural preservative called lactic acid.
 This acidity, much like the vinegar in canned pickles, preserves the vegetables.
 In a very acidic environment, such as is present in fermented vegetables, harmful bacteria cannot exist.
 So, fermented vegetables preserve themselves.

-Myth #2.
-You need to store fermented vegetables in a refrigerator.
+Myth #2: You must store fermented vegetables in the refrigerator.
 This myth is made possible by a lack of understanding of history.
 Fermented vegetables were actually born as a method of food preservation in the absence of refrigeration.

 You only need a cool place when a recipe refers to moving your ferments to cold storage.
 This could be a basement, a root cellar, or anything you can keep relatively cool.
 Fermentation continues even under refrigeration, so the cooler you can keep it the better.

-Myth #3.
-You must use whey or a starter culture.
-Many who are dairy intolerant or do not wish to purchase starter cultures are turned off by recipes that call for these ingredients.
-However, those recipes that call for either of these often say that they are optional, which they are, and entirely unnecessary.
+Myth #3: You must use whey or a starter culture.
+Many who are dairy-intolerant or do not wish to purchase starter cultures are turned off by recipes that call for these ingredients.
+However, the recipes that call for either of these often say that they are optional, which they are, and entirely unnecessary.